khuang0312/word_frequency/README.md

 TODO
 - cleanup README
 - add unit tests or integration tests for fileutils
+- getting benchmarking to display in friendlier units
 - add logging using Zap, slog, or Golang log
 - add Jenkins?
-- make a GRPC API?
+- make a REST API?
 - make a CLI?